k0r37k1/simplefeed-plugin/INSTALL.md

 3. **Plugin doesn't appear**
    - Check that all files are correctly uploaded
    - Verify that your WonderCMS version is compatible

+4. **Links not working correctly**
+   - Make sure your .htaccess file is properly configured for WonderCMS
+   - Try using the plugin with default WonderCMS URL settings

 ## Updating